 Applications of big data in e-commerce can be represented within the vast expanse of the cosmos, where various celestial bodies symbolize different use cases: personalized recommendation engines shine brightly, supply chain optimization orchestrates the movements of celestial bodies within the vast universe, and customer sentiment analysis is deciphering the cosmic background radiation.

-Customer Insights of big data in E-commerce
+Customer Insights of large-scale data in online retail

-Derived from big data
+Derived from large-scale data

-- Big data analytics identify distinct customer segments based on demographics, purchase patterns, or behavior.
+- Big data analytics helps identify distinct customer segments based on demographics, purchase patterns, or behavior.
 This segmentation allows businesses to tailor marketing strategies, product offerings, and customer experiences to specific groups.

-Individual preferences with big data in e-commerce
+Individual preferences with high-volume retail data

 - Analyzing customer browsing behavior, purchase history, and similar customer profiles provides personalized product recommendations